-Home » Recent Press Releases » Emerging Designers’ Precision Tailored Collections Premiered to Fashion’s Elite at New York Fashion Week
+Home » Recent Press » Emerging Designers’ Precision Tailored Collections Premiered to Fashion’s Elite at New York Fashion Week

 September 16, 2019 – San Francisco, CA — MFA graduate designers from the Academy of Art University School of Fashion presented 9 visionary and elevated collections to a capacity crowd at the Skylight on Vesey on Sunday, September 8, 2019 as part of New York Fashion Week.

 Attended by top editors, industry elite, recruiters, and high-profile influencers, the highly anticipated runway show proved an eye-opening showcase of what is to come in the high-fashion industry.
 This new generation showed unparalleled creativity in womenswear, menswear, textiles, and knitwear developed under the guidance of Simon Ungless, Executive Director of the School of Fashion.

 “This season’s designers are staying true to what fashion is—meticulous work with fabrics and silhouettes, while facing the shifting rules of the industry with knowledge and skills,” said Ungless.
 “Their approach elevates the nature and art of their designs.”